AppliedEnergistics/Applied-Energistics-2/guidebook/ae2-mechanics/bytes-and-types.md

 Again, each item is 1 bit, so 8 items equals 1 byte.
 For fluid cells, this is 8 buckets per byte.

-Many people complain about the limited number of types a cell can hold, but they are a ***neccessary limitation***.
+Many people complain about the limited number of types a cell can hold, but they are a ***necessary limitation***.
 Cells store their data in an NBT tag on the item itself, which makes them rather stable.
 However, this means putting too much data on a cell can cause too much data to be sent to a player, causing an effect similar to "Book Banning" in vanilla minecraft.
 Additionally, having too many different types in your system increases the load on sorting and item handling.
 However, this